Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Dynamical Phase

 \subsection{Estimation of $J$}

-Being $J$ a constant quantity our strategy is to impose a particular wrench for a short time interval in order to let its estimate converge close enough to the real value.
-After this finite time interval any wrench can be applied again.
+Assuming $J$ as a constant quantity, our strategy is to impose a specific wrench for a short time interval in order to let its estimate converge close enough to the real value.
+After this finite time interval, any wrench can be applied again.
+This feature enables the concurrent execution of estimation and ordinary manipulation tasks.

 Let us isolate the rotational dynamics from~\eqref{eq:dynamics_rewritten}